-Reduce your costs.
-Stop dragging those garden hoses around for hours every few days.
+Water wise gardening – You can reduce your costs AND stop dragging garden hoses around for hours every few days.

 Check out this resource from our City of London experts Growing Naturally.

 Here are some steps we recommend to conserve water and still have a great garden!

 Did you know that sprinklers typically use 950 litres of water per hour?

 - Your lawn is not as thirsty as you may think.
 It only requires 2.5 cm (1 inch) of water in one week period – use a rain gauge, marked tuna can, or frisbee to measure how much water your lawn is receiving.

 - The sun is at its most intense between 10:00 AM – 4:00 PM.
 40% to 60% of water applied to lawns and gardens during that time will evaporate!
 Water your lawns and gardens in the early morning or evening.
 It is cooler and there is less wind.

 - Leave grass clippings on your lawn.
 They will discourage weeds, help to retain moisture, and replenish the soil with nutrients.